 In my endless search for interesting smart home devices and gadgets, I came across this Tuya Zigbee Single Phase Power Metering Module with an 80A CT Clamp.
 It peeked my interest enough and I bought both this single phase model and the full 3 clamp version which I have not received yet, I will do a review on that one once it arrives.

 As usual, I’m going to disassemble the device, install and test it’s usage and integrate it in Home Assistant.
 This device cost me $22 on AliExpress but is unavailable on Amazon currently.
-The three phase version is on Amazon though, costs around ~$77.
+There is a three phase version available on Amazon though, but costs more.
+See the bottom of this post for more links.

 Technical Specification